-If you are using the H2 database, when upgrading from a previous version of PingCentral to 1.11, the upgrade script will generate a directory that contains the old H2 v1 database ( h2v1-data ).
+If you are using the H2 database, when upgrading from any version prior to PingCentral to 1.11, the upgrade script will generate a directory that contains the old H2 v1 database (h2v1-data).
 This file may be deleted after checking that the upgrade was successful in PingCentral.